Dynamic self-loops in networks of passive and active binary elements

 We find that the probability \( P_g^0 \) of a gap, meaning the absence of a stable state at \( H = 0 \), and the fraction of gaps \( f_G \), both increase as power laws when \( NJ_0 \ll 1 \) (Figs.~\ref{fig:hysteron_problem}a-b).
-For \( NJ_0 \gg 1 \), they saturate at significant values, and the probability that states have a finite stability range decreases exponentially with \( N \) (Supplemental Material).
-To understand the emergence of gaps, consider the process of finding a stable state at a given driving field \( H \).
-Each isolated element has one stable phase --- two in the hysteretic range --- for any value of $H$.
-Hence, in the absence of interactions, stable states are composed by combining stable elements.
-Interactions make each element's switching fields depend on the collective state, effectively randomizing stability ranges and creating gaps.
-As \( N \) increases, stable states become rare, making transitions harder to sample randomly.
+For \( NJ_0 \gg 1 \), they saturate at significant values.
+The probability that states have a finite stability range decreases exponentially with \( N \): for large $N$, stable states become rare, prohibiting statistical studies of transitions (Supplemental Material).

-Gaps imply self-loops, but self-loops can also occur without gaps: the probability of a self-loop occurring for a random state at $H=0$, $P_{sl}^0$, is larger than the corresponding gap probability $P_g^0$ (Fig. \ref{fig:hysteron_problem}c and Supplemental Material).
-Similarly, we calculated the probability of observing a self-loop at any value of $H$, $P_{sl}$, by starting from every stable state, in/decreasing $H$, and checking whether the ensuing transition yields a self-loop.
-We find that $P_{sl}$ exceeds the corresponding fraction of gaps, and approaches one in large, strongly coupled systems (Fig. \ref{fig:hysteron_problem}d; Supplemental Material).
-This dominance of self-loops is robust; hysterons with fixed spans $\sigma_i=0.5$ and binary spins where $\sigma_i=0$ also have $P_{sl} \rightarrow 1$ (Supplemental Material) \cite{gutfreund1988nature, nutzel1993subtle, eissfeller1994mean, hwang2019number}.
+Gaps imply self-loops, but self-loops can also occur outside of gaps.
+Therefore, the probability of a self-loop occurring starting from a random state at $H=0$, $P_{sl}^0$, is larger than the corresponding gap probability $P_g^0$ (Fig. \ref{fig:hysteron_problem}c and Supplemental Material).
+Similarly, we calculated the total probability of observing a self-loop at any value of $H$, $P_{sl}$, by starting from every stable state, in/decreasing $H$, and checking whether the ensuing transitions yield at least one self-loop.
+We find that $P_{sl}$ approaches one in large, strongly coupled systems (Fig. \ref{fig:hysteron_problem}d; Supplemental Material).
+This dominance of self-loops is robust; hysterons with fixed spans $\sigma_i=0.5$ and binary spins where $\sigma_i=0$ also have $P_{sl} \rightarrow 1$ in the large coupling limit (Supplemental Material) \cite{gutfreund1988nature, nutzel1993subtle, eissfeller1994mean, hwang2019number}.
 Hence, self-loops, incompatible with the dissipative systems we aim to model, are unavoidable for random interactions, and for large systems completely overwhelm the response.

-{\em Proliferation of self-loops.---} Each self-loop is associated with a set of linear inequalities of $(h_i^\pm,c_{ij})$, and occurs in a polytope in parameter space \cite{van2021profusion,keim2021multiperiodic,lindeman2023isolating,teunisse2024transition}.
-By identifying all potential self-loops, one could, in principle, determine all corresponding polytopes; the complement of their union is then free of self-loops.
-However, the number of self-loops grows rapidly with $N$.